 MCH (Mean Corpuscular Haemoglobin) is a blood test that measures mch (mean corpuscular haemoglobin) levels in the blood.
-It is commonly used to helps classify different types of anemia and assess red blood cell health..
+Normal range: 27 – 32 pg (typical adult Australian reference range; varies slightly between RCPA-accredited labs).
+It is commonly used to mCH is a key marker used by Australian pathology labs to classify anaemia.
+Low MCH (hypochromic) most commonly indicates...

 What is MCH (Mean Corpuscular Haemoglobin)?